Slackers CDs and Games: History

 The original idea behind Slackers first occurred in 1990.
 Along with some friends, Kurt Jellinek and Paul Zacharias went to a Don Henley concert, and began thinking about owning their own music store.
 At the time, the two were undergraduate students, and decided to focus their studies on business management and becoming entrepreneurs.
 Slackers CDs and Games was officially founded in 1993, by Jellinek and Zacharias, in Columbia, Missouri.
 Jellinek and Zacharias opened the store after graduating from Saint Louis University, using only their own collection of 1,500 music CDs.
-The name originated from their generation being considered slackers before being given a chance to prove otherwise.
+The name originated from Generation X being considered slackers before being given a chance to prove otherwise.
 Although business was slow at first, with the store sometimes only making US$30 in a day, business eventually increased.
 After 2 years they were able to open a second location in O'Fallon, Illinois.
 As of 2009, there are 10 locations in the states of Missouri and Illinois, eight of which are in the St. Louis Metropolitan Area, and two of which are in Mid-Missouri.